-To upload packages to the PureOS archive via the dput tool, use the following ~/.dput.cf snippet:
+To upload please create the following ~/.dput.cf snippet:

 [pureos-ftp] fqdn = upload.pureos.net method = ftp incoming = ~/incoming/ login = anonymous

-The upload might take about 20 minutes or so to be processed after the upload is fully complete.
+- Upload might take ~20 minutes to be processed after the upload is fully complete.

 Packages can also be uploaded by tagging them appropriately in git.
 Have a look at https://source.puri.sm/snippets/138